President's Roles

 Internal Security Act

-If the Government disagrees with the ISA advisory board's (established under the ISA) recommendation that a person be released, the President's concurrence is required for his/her continued detention (Article 151(4) of the Constitution).
+If the Government disagrees with the recommendation of the ISA advisory board to release a detainee, it must obtain the President's concurrence to continue the detention (Article 151(4) of the Constitution).

 Corrupt Practices Investigation Bureau

-Investigations may be carried on with the President's concurrence, even if the Prime Minister does not consent to it.
+CPIB investigations may be carried on with the President's concurrence, even if the Prime Minister does not consent.

 Maintenance of Religious Harmony Act

-Under Article 22I of the Constitution, the President may cancel or vary a restraining order if the advice of the Cabinet differs from the Presidential Council for Religious Harmony's (established under the MRHA) recommendation.
+Under Article 22I of the Constitution, the President may cancel or vary a restraining order if the advice of the Cabinet differs from the Presidential Council for Religious Harmony's recommendation.

 Non-discretionary Powers